 Leading this initiative is Hayden Dunstan.
-Hayden is originally from Durban South Africa and he and his family have now been resident and an integral part of the Cumbrian community for over 10 years with involvement covering theatre and music mostly in the development of community platforms for young and not so young performers.
+Hayden is originally from Durban South Africa and he and his family have now been resident and an integral part of the Cumbrian community for over 10 years in a variety of community endeavours.

-A former “Michelin Level” executive chef he also has 25 years as a diver in one form or another under his weight belt.
+A former “Michelin Level” executive chef he also has 25 years as a diver in one form or another under his (weight) belt.
 20 of those years at professional level.
-Hayden has achieved a number of recreational, technical and commercial diver certifications including supervisor level for both hyperbaric operations as well as diving operations.
+Hayden has achieved a number of recreational, technical and commercial diver certifications including supervisor level for both hyperbaric and diving operations.
 He has considerable diving, supervision and instruction experience.

-Over these 25 years, and following college study which included health, physiology and microbiology, Hayden has continually developed his interest, passion and knowledge in the field of diving and hyperbaric medicine believing passionately that it should be made available to everyone who needs it with as little obstruction as possible, while doing it as practically and safely as possible.
-For free at point of need, or as close to free as can be.
+Over these 25 years, and following formal study which included health, physiology and microbiology, Hayden has continually developed his interest, passion and knowledge in the field of diving and hyperbaric medicine and therapy believing passionately that it should be made available to everyone who needs it with as little obstruction as possible, while doing it as practically and safely as possible.

-Hayden is an advanced level commercial diver with multiple further commercial, technical and recreational diving qualifications as well as thousands of hours in water and surface supervision experience.
-His qualification are South African Department of Labour (SADOL) certifications and are recognised worldwide in the offshore and onshore diving community including: The Health and Safety Executive in the UK (HSE) and by extension Europe, The Australian Divers Accreditation Scheme (ADAS), in Australia and New Zealand, among multiple other countries including all countries and international geographical territories covered by The International Marine Contractors Association (IMCA), outside of the USA which has its own system of certification.
+Hayden is an advanced level commercial diver with multiple further technical and recreational diving qualifications as well as thousands of hours in water and surface supervision experience.
+His qualification are South African Department of Labour (SADOL) certifications and are recognised worldwide in the offshore and onshore diving community including: The Health and Safety Executive in the UK (HSE), Europe, The Australian Divers Accreditation Scheme (ADAS), in Australia and New Zealand, among multiple other countries including all countries and international geographical territories covered by The International Marine Contractors Association (IMCA).
 He is a commercial diving and hyperbaric supervisor with hyperbaric chamber operator/ attendant and student diver training experience.
 These qualifications are recognised by educational institutions including the New Zealand Qualifications Authority (NZQA )in New Zealand, as comprising tertiary level physiology and physics.

 Hayden’s working experience includes a good stretch with the Marine Biological Association in Durban as well as having built and run his own commercial diving company “SeaBourne Diving” also in Durban.